rosinality/adaptive-softmax-pytorch/README.md

 python text8.py --model=linear
 ```

-I got similar perplexity to regular softmax with adaptive softmax with about 3x speed up.
-Currently I couldn't get exact number in the paper, though.
-(147 vs 151)
+I got similar perplexity to regular softmax with adaptive softmax with about 3x speed up. adaptive softmax itself is about 5.6x faster than regular softmax.